 - The food goods produced from farming are then subjected to trade.
 They are exported to other countries, and this earns business.
 Non-agricultural countries are the target markets for agribusiness.

 Disadvantages of commercial agriculture

 Another side of the picture has something else to reveal about commercial agriculture.
 As it carries an array of advantages, it also ends up with certain disadvantages.
 Here is the list of them:

 - To increase the acreage of production land, commercial farming is destroying the natural rainforests.
 As the area under the coverage of rainforest is best to carry out cultivation.
 When the forest is removed to cultivate crops, there appears a negative impact of deforestation on the environment.

 - With commercial farming becoming bigger and bigger, farmers are pursuing the profession, and every available land is turning to farmland.
-With an immense increase in farmlands, now there are no more lands available for cultivation.
-Farmers are restricted from using worn-out lands that, in turn, can impose a threat to production rate.
+With an immense increase in farmlands, now there are no more lands available for cultivation, and farmers are restricted from using worn-out lands that, in turn, can impose a threat to the production rate.

 - Lands for commercial farming are sold at higher rates, which makes it impossible for the new farmers to purchase the land and to enter the business.